JulienFink/WiFi-Project/General_stuff/WPA/README.md

 No real security flaws, but rather weaknesses :

-1. offline attacks against PSK key
+1. offline attacks against PSK key using MIC

 2. The strength of the router's passphrase directly impacts 1.